 - Environmental impact of product disposal

-We’ve made good progress in lessening our environmental impact with the products and services we purchase and use in several areas:
+Stanford has made good progress in lessening its environmental impact with responsible purchasing of products and services in several areas:

 Paper & Office Supplies